GSA/search-gov/README.markdown

 To show the coverage on the existing codebase, do this:

-    rake rcov:all
+    rspec && cucumber

-Then to view the report, open `coverage/index.html` in your favorite browser.
+Then to view the report, open `coverage/rcov/index.html` in your favorite browser.

 You can click around on the files that have < 100% coverage to see what lines weren't exercised.